Between Palestine and the world: Sovereignty and solidarity after order

 _

-Juliano Fiori is the director of Alameda.
+Juliano is the director of Alameda.
 His current research addresses the political economy of crisis and the imagination of catastrophe.
 His doctoral studies in intellectual history explored the political and social theory of Leonard Trelawny Hobhouse.
 His writing on politics and culture is published regularly in Brazil, where he lives, in Britain, where he grew up, and beyond.

 RELATED ARTICLES